alexilyin1/alexilyin1.github.io/_posts/2021-02-16-C++-Python-Project.md

 ## Background

 In the world of machine learning algorithms, reccommender systems are one of the most common algorithms in deployment.
 Many of us see the results of reccommender systems in our daily internet use - whether it is on Netflix, Youtube, or Facebook, these advanced algorithms are working behind the scenes to make sure that we stay on these platforms as long as possible.
-In most of these cases, reccommender systems are personalized and trained to your activity, and are ready to make reccommendations on the fly.
-In this way, you are able to constantly scroll through a particular apps "home page" and interact seemingly endless content related to your prior activity.
-With social media companies taking advantage of vast amounts of user data, they have almost perfected reccommender systems.
+In most of these cases, reccommender systems are personalized and trained to your activity and are ready to make reccommendations on the fly.
+In this way, you are able to constantly scroll through a particular apps "home page" and interact with seemingly endless content.
+With social media companies taking advantage of vast amounts of user data, they have almost perfected reccommender system.
 In this project, I hoped to challenge Spotify's reccommender system.

 Back in November of 2020, I was in the process of building a new playlist on Spotify.
 One of Spotify's many amazing features is its reccommendation engine - while the algorithm itself has never been revealed for obvious reasons, one can safely assume that this reccommendation engine uses a mix of "Collaborative Filtering" and reccommendations based on song attributes to produce live reccommendations.
 In the world of reccommender systems, there are two widely used methods for reccommendations - Collaborative and Content-Based filtering.
-The difference between the two lies in the subset of data used for building reccommendations:Within the study of reccommender systems, the most widely accepted reccommender systems are built on the basis of "filtering" approaches.
 In more detail:

 * Collaborative Filtering - Provides reccommendations based on the ratings and activities of networks of users, i.e. if all of your Spotify friends/followers listen to indie rock, there is a good chance you will be reccommended some of their favorite indie rock bands
 * Content-Based Filtering - Provides reccommendations based on the attributes of objects you are reccommending, i.e. you will receive reccommendations for songs with similar bass, tempo, melody, and other various audio features to the songs you currently listen to